borealbirds/ring-of-fire/docs/species/BARS/index.md

 subtitle: Hirundo rustica
 ---

-The population size of Barn Swallow (Hirondelle rustique) in the Ring of Fire region was 0.368 (0.268, 0.504) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Barn Swallow (<div>Hirondelle rustique</div>) in the Ring of Fire region was 0.368 (0.268, 0.504) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps